What Are the Symptoms?

 What Are the Causes?

-PTSD is not caused by weakness or character flaws but can develop in response to experiencing or witnessing a traumatic event that causes intense fear, horror, or feelings of helplessness.
-Factors that can increase the risk of developing PTSD include the intensity and duration of the trauma, having experienced previous traumatic events, and having a mental health condition or a family history of mental health conditions.
+PTSD develops in response to experiencing or witnessing a traumatic event that causes intense fear, horror, or feelings of helplessness.
+Factors that can increase the risk of developing PTSD include:

 Treatments